Simple Definition of ambiguous

-Examples of AMBIGUOUS
+Examples of ambiguous

 Greater familiarity with this artist makes one's assessment of him more tentative rather than less.
 His best pictures exude a hypersensitive, ambiguous aura of grace. —Peter Schjeldahl, New Yorker, 10 Mar.
 2003

 He seeks sources for the speech's ideas in Lincoln's ambiguous stance toward organized religion, in the sermons of preachers he listened to, and in his Bible-reading habit. —Gilbert Taylor, Booklist, 15 Dec.
 2001

 In Mexico we follow the fraught, ambiguous journey of a Tijuana cop … caught between the ruthless, corrupt general … he works for and the DEA, which wants him to inform on his countrymen. —David Ansen, Newsweek, 8 Jan.
 2001

 Physicians could manipulate reimbursement rules to help their patients obtain coverage for care that the physicians perceive to be necessary, for example, through ambiguous documentation or by exaggerating the severity of patients' conditions. —Michael K. Wynia et al., Journal of the American Medical Association, 12 Apr.
 2000

-Origin of AMBIGUOUS
+Origin of ambiguous

 Latin ambiguus, from ambigere to be undecided, from ambi- + agere to drive — more at agent

 First Known Use: 1528

-Seen & Heard
+Seen and Heard